 Listen to your clients or customers.
 Let their pain points, requests, and feedback help you to develop your next concept or iteration of your business strategy.

-This is the group of people who will provide revenue and can help your business grow.
 Give them what they want rather than telling them what they need.
-This also helps your business evolve and improve the services you offer.
-They can also help you test new concepts before you go to market if it’s something they want.
+This will help your business evolve and improve the services you offer.
+They can also help you validate new concepts before you go to market.

 3. Anticipate Change and Be Ready to Adapt

 While businesses operating in some unique marketplaces (like storage or supply delivery service companies) have not had to evolve or change much over time, others (like engineering and development companies, or digital agencies and technology companies) face constant volatility and change.